VibeHarboe/Exploratory-Data-Analysis-in-SQL/README.md

 ## Documentation 📖

-Detailed markdown files in `/docs` provide clear explanations and examples for each SQL concept, making the repository a valuable reference.
+Detailed markdown files in `/docs` provide clear explanations and examples for each SQL concept, making the repository a valuable reference:

+* Data types and casting
+* Summary functions
+* Grouping and aggregation
+* Text cleaning and formatting
+* Time differences and lagging
+* Series generation and binning
+* Outlier handling and percentiles
+* Date truncation and time-series analysis

 ## Data & Visuals 📈